ÖBB Class 4020

-The ÖBB class 4020 of the Austrian Federal Railways (ÖBB) are electric multiple units (EMU) developed by Simmering-Graz-Pauker (SGP).
+The ÖBB class 4020 of ÖBB are electric multiple units (EMU) developed by Simmering-Graz-Pauker.
 In the narrower sense, 4020 is the designation of the railcars, the control cars are referred to as series 6020 and the intermediate cars as series 7020.
-They are the second generation of the Vienna rapid transit trains and were also used throughout Austria in regional transport.
+They are the second generation of Vienna S-Bahn trains and were also used throughout Austria in regional transport.
 Operation in scheduled services began in October 1978, the sets were manufactured by Simmering-Graz-Pauker in Graz.

 History

 Background

 In the mid-1970s, ÖBB decided to procure new vehicles for local transport in metropolitan areas, in particular for the Vienna rapid transport system.
 After several test runs with EMUs from other railways (including the DB 420 series), ÖBB ordered a total of 120 three-car sets of the 4020 series from SGP in several series for use on the Vienna express line and for regional transport in conurbations such as the Tyrol-Inn Valley and the greater Linz area.
 The design of the 4020 series was based on the concept of the older 4030 series, but otherwise broke completely new ground: the 4020 series railcars were equipped with thyristor control and mixed-current motors, powerful electric resistance brakes and cradle less bogies with air suspension.
 As was customary at the time, the electrical equipment was supplied by the BES consortium, consisting of the companies Brown-Boveri, ELIN, and Siemens under the leadership of Siemens.
 The electrical company responsible for the electrical commissioning was indicated on the factory plate of each vehicle.
 Johann Benda, who had previously designed the 4010 series railcar trains, was also responsible for the design of these vehicles.